 Often when you are doing your analysis you will find that it is helpful to create new variables, or to make changes to existing variables.
-This page details three of the transformation facilities provided by SPSS which enable you to do this, all of which are found under the Transform menu (note that even though the current data file is very small, the transformation examples work in exactly the same way as for a much larger file).
+This page details some of the transformation facilities provided by SPSS which enable you to do this, all of which are found under the Transform menu.

 Before commencing the analysis, note that the default is for dialog boxes in SPSS to display any variable labels, rather than variable names.
 You may find this helpful, but if you would prefer to view the variable names instead then from the menu choose: